radioactive11/Project-Stonks/README.md

 ## About The Project

-This is a simple project which utilizes LSTMs to predict stock prices for a given company.
+The project aims to predict the stock prices of a given company using LSTM networks.
+It can be beneficial / it can come handy in following ways-

-* This can be used to cross check your own prediction
-* Check performance of a company
-* Decide whether you want to buy/hold/sell a stock

-Of course, this application is not 100% accurate.
-However minimum accuracy was around 86% which is accectable given how random the stock market can get.
+*	Predicting the future performance of a certain stock thereby allowing you to decide the positions you want to take ie to sell, buy or hold.
+*	Selecting the industry for investment by studying the expected industry-wise market trends.
+*	Acting as a tool to confirm your analysis about the movement of stock prices.
+The results should not be treated as conclusive for investment and do not ensure a 100% accuracy.<br/><br/>
+However, the minimum accuracy of the model is 86% which is taken to be acceptable considering the unpredictable nature of the stock market.

 ### Built With